 - Number of conversions

 You might be wondering where CTR and CPC went.
-I like where your heads at, but stick with me, we’re not there yet.
+I like where your head is at, but stick with me, we’re not there yet.

 Each row will document a different ad you have running during your defined time period (I suggest weekly tracking at the start of your campaign for faster feedback loops).
 Hopefully, you can export data from your ad platform to make this go nice and fast!